How President Biden’s Proposed Capital Gains Tax Changes Affect Founders

-We’re not political analysts, so we can’t tell you how probable it is that a bill proposing tax changes would pass.
+We’re not political analysts, so we can’t tell you how probable it is that Biden's bill would pass Congress without any significant alteration changing the impact on founders.
 We can as investment bankers, however, speak from our own area and say that:

 - Running a full sale or capital raise transaction can take up to 6 months, so if you wait for surefire signs of a tax change to appear, you may be too late.
 According to a report by Bloomberg, the tax changes would, if approved, likely take effect in early 2022.